 Couples: have endless areas for loved up pics.
 The walks along the seafront at sunset just look amazing, whilst there are also some great little rocky corners and palm fringed shady spots for more cosy moments.

 And for couples with a surprise in mind Cala D’hort is perfect ♥ I LOVE proposals and more than that I love surprise proposals.
 It just blows me away how thoughtful these fellas are and how far they’ve come for this special moment.
 Literally from all over the world!
 Tears of joy guaranteed ♥

 Small Ceremonies: The cliffs around Cala D’hort are amazing!
-And one of the best things about this area is there’s always somewhere perfect for an intimate wedding, even in August.
+And one of the best things about this area is there’s always somewhere perfect for an intimate wedding, even during busier months.
 The backdrop is just stunning and the best bit is that after the photos there are some super romantic and beautiful restaurants where you can raise a glass of chilled cava sangria afterwards!

 For more info about Ibiza Small Ceremonies you can head to my blog post created just for couples who would like to create their own special moment in Ibiza.

 Did you know that the island of Es Vedra was once home to a wild goat population?
 How they ended up living there is something of a mystery which stretches back to the early 90s.
 But it was their demise in 2016 which drew the most attention.
 After much arguing the local government decided they were doing too much damage to the islands’ native flora and fauna.
 This meant that they should be culled.
 A series of protests then erupted on the island and then tragically it was the end of an era.
 Talk suggests that not every goat was got, so you never know, they may already be multiplying and back, leaping around the rock in a few years’ time!